5k to 100k in 53 Days

 “Run it until you can’t run, walk it until you can’t walk.”

 I’m a novice and still have a lot to learn, but I am always open to talking more about my experience.
+If I can do it, you most certainly can too.

 If you feel so inclined, reach out to me on Instagram @KyQuan